0xPolygonMiden/miden-base/docs/architecture/accounts.md

 * Alice consumes Bob's note to receive the asset in a transaction.
 * Depending on the account storage mode (private vs. public) and transaction type (local vs. network) the operator eventually receives the new account ID and - if the transaction is correct - adds the ID to the account DB.

-For a user to create an account, there are currently two solutions:
+A user can create an account in one of the following manners:

 1. Use the [Miden client](https://docs.polygon.technology/miden/miden-client/) as a wallet.
 2. Use the Miden base builtin functions for wallet creation: [basic wallet](https://github.com/0xPolygonMiden/miden-base/blob/4e6909bbaf65e77d7fa0333e4664be81a2f65eda/miden-lib/src/accounts/wallets/mod.rs#L15), [fungible faucet](https://github.com/0xPolygonMiden/miden-base/blob/4e6909bbaf65e77d7fa0333e4664be81a2f65eda/miden-lib/src/accounts/faucets/mod.rs#L11)